PsychoCod3r/libcsv/README.md

 libcsv is a CSV library written for the C programming language.
 It allows a user to parse CSV code and read it into an abstract table structure, as well as write a table back to a file.
-In the future I will add functions for reading and modifying the table structures themselves.
+It also combines CSV with the relational database concept, implementing various SQL operations that a programmer can use to operate on CSV tables.

 ---------------------------------------------------------------------------